Next Generation Ta-STJ Sensor Arrays for BSM Physics Searches: Systematic Calibration Uncertainties

 \section{Systematic Calibration Uncertainties}

-Phase-III of the BeEST experiment measured the $^{\mathrm{7}}$Be decay spectrum with a 36-pixel STJ array, in which groups of 9 STJs shared a common ground wire~\cite{Inwook}.
+Phase-III of the BeEST experiment measured the $^{\mathrm{7}}$Be decay spectrum with a 36-pixel STJ array, in which groups of 9 STJs shared a common ground wire~\cite{Inwook} (Figure~\ref{Laser-Spectrum},~inset).
 Throughout the measurement, the STJ response was calibrated with a pulsed 355~nm laser at a rate of 100~Hz.
 We quickly noticed a systematic calibration error because the calibrated $^{\mathrm{7}}$Be spectra from the different pixels did not align.
-We later noticed that there was a systematic change of the laser signal in each pixel with laser intensity.
-We can visualize this effect if we take the sum of all simultaneous laser signals as a measure of the average laser intensity and plot the photon energy in any given channel against the total laser intensity for each event~(Figure~\ref{Inwook})~\cite{Inwook}.
-The slope in the resulting scatter plot shows that events with the same number of photons produce systematically larger signals for higher laser intensity.
+We later noticed that, for events with a \textit{constant} number of photons, there was a systematic change in the laser signal proportional to laser intensity.
+We can visualize this effect if we take the sum of all simultaneous laser events from all pixels as a measure of the total laser intensity, and plot the signal of one channel against the total laser intensity for each event~(Figure~\ref{Inwook})~\cite{Inwook}.
+The slope of each cluster in the resulting scatter plot shows that events with the \textit{same number} of photons produce systematically larger signals for higher laser intensity.
 We realized that this is caused by two effects, namely resistive crosstalk and laser absorption in the Si substrate.
-This paper discusses these calibration artifacts and our approach for removing them.
+The next two sections describe these calibration artifacts and our approach for removing them.